-In wrongful death cases, our attorneys may be able to recover compensation for medical and funeral expenses, loss of support and household services and loss of future earnings and accumulations.
+In wrongful death cases, our attorneys may recover compensation for medical and funeral expenses, loss of support and household services, and loss of future earnings and accumulations.

 Cases Our Lawyers Handle

-If you are seeking an experience Lakeland personal injury attorney, it is critical you consult with a lawyer who has gone to trial and regularly handles the following types of cases:
+If you are seeking an experienced Lakeland personal injury attorney, you should always consult with a lawyer with trial experience who regularly handles the following cases:

-We also handle personal injury cases involving the following types of injuries:
+We also handle personal injury cases involving the following injuries:

-Traumatic brain and spinal cord injury: There are many types of accidents which can result in a traumatic brain or spinal cord injury.
-Since spinal cord and traumatic brain injuries can have such a dramatic impact on the victim’s lifestyle and their physical and psychological wellbeing, these lawsuits often seek to recover the cost of the patient future life care needs, past and future medical expenses, as well as, the loss of earnings and other damages.
+- Traumatic brain and spinal cord injury: Many accidents can result in a traumatic brain or spinal cord injury.
+Since spinal cord and traumatic brain injuries can have such a dramatic impact on the victim’s lifestyle and their physical and psychological well-being, these lawsuits often seek to recover the cost of the patient’s future life care needs, past and future medical expenses, as well as, the loss of earnings and other damages.

-Pressure Sores: Pressure sores, sometimes called pressure ulcer or bedsore injuries, are defined as any lesion caused by unrelieved pressure that results in damage to underlying tissue.
-Pressure sore usually develop over bony areas such as the heel, hip bone or tailbone region and are described in different stages to indicate the extent of the tissue damage.
-When a pressure ulcer develops those who are injured as a result may be able to file a claim for compensation with the help of an attorney in Clearwater.
+- Pressure Sores: Pressure sores, sometimes called pressure ulcers or bedsores, are lesions due to unrelieved pressure that damages the underlying tissues.
+Pressure sores usually develop over bony areas such as the heel, hip bone, or tailbone region and are described in different stages to indicate the extent of the tissue damage.
+When a pressure ulcer develops, victims may file a claim for compensation with the help of an attorney in Clearwater.

-Dog Bites: In Lakeland, dog owners must be exceptionally watchful of their pets, as a person will be held strictly liable if his or her dog bites or injures another person in a public area or on private property (as long as the bite victim was lawfully on the property while the attack occurred).
-Under Florida law, a pet owner can even be held responsible for past and future medical expenses and money damages when the injured victim is partly at fault for the incident.
-Thus when a dog bite or attack occurs it is extremely important to report the incident to Animal Control officials and seek qualified legal assistance from an experienced attorney.
+- Dog Bites: In Lakeland, dog owners must be exceptionally watchful of their pets, as a person will be strictly liable if his or her dog bites or injures another person in a public area or on private property (as long as the bite victim was lawfully on the property while the attack occurred).
+Under Florida law, a pet owner can even be responsible for past and future medical expenses and money damages when the injured victim is partly at fault for the incident.
+Thus, when a dog bite or attack occurs, always report the incident to Animal Control officials and seek qualified legal assistance from an experienced attorney.

-Wrongful Death: When a person dies in the State of Florida due to another’s negligence or carelessness, the surviving spouse, children and other relatives may be able to recover monetary damages for their loss.
-Wrongful death damages include medical bills and funeral expenses, loss of support and services and loss of companionship.
-Wrongful death civil suits are commonly filed against negligent doctors, drivers and large corporations, including hospitals and trucking companies.
+- Wrongful Death: When a person dies in Florida due to another’s negligence or carelessness, the surviving spouse, children, and other relatives may recover monetary damages for their loss.
+Wrongful death damages include medical bills and funeral expenses, loss of support and services, and loss of companionship.
+Families commonly file wrongful death civil suits against negligent doctors, drivers, and large corporations, including hospitals and trucking companies.

 Why Bring an Injury Claim?